volkertb/ich2player/README.txt

 Feel free to contact me with questions and improvements.
 I'm a nice guy and I don't expect a flood of email about this to bog me down, so I'll give you as much support as you need.
+(NOTE: printhex.asm was added later and is licensed CC BY-SA 3.0)

 It's compiled with microsoft assembler 6.11, linked with microsoft linker.